dmsc/fastbasic/manual.md

 any location where a standard numeric variable or value is expected.

-Arrays can be of three types:
+Arrays can be of four types:

 - `WORD` arrays (the default if no type is given) use two bytes of memory for